 Bubala are experts at giving vegetables sex appeal.
 Okay yes, we will expand on that, thank you for asking.
 A small vegetarian restaurant in Spitalfields that’s big on halloumi, confit potato latkes, and a tahini ice cream we love more than 98% of our friends, we can pretty much guarantee that you’ll leave here with a happy stomach and with a renewed obsession for aubergine.
 Their private dining room, which can seat up to 24 people, on the first floor has no minimum charge or booking fee, you just need to order their ‘Bubala Knows Best’ set menu.
 You’ll also have access to the speaker, so might we suggest a little Prince to match the seductive prowess of their salty but sweet mushroom skewers.

 The Prince Alfred

 The PDR situation: big private booths in their downstairs cellar.

 Cost: no booking charge or minimum spend

 Don’t get us wrong, we love all pubs.
-That’s just what watching Eastenders during our formative years taught us.
+That’s just what watching EastEnders during our formative years taught us.
 But we do have a real soft spot for The Prince Alfred in Maida Vale.
 Thanks to its setting just off of the canal, authentic Victorian details, and friendly locals, it’s just a deeply lovely place to have a pint and some polite little nibbles.
-Or, as luck would have it, it’s also a great shout if you’re looking for a private space for the grand booking fee of zero pounds.
-Although their downstairs cellar area will set you back £200 if you exclusively hire the whole space, you can just call them up and request one of the private booths free of charge.
+Or, as luck would have it, a private space for the grand booking fee of zero pounds.
+Although their downstairs cellar area will set you back £200 if you exclusively hire the whole space, you can request one of the private booths free of charge.
 If exposed brick and candlelight isn’t your thing, you can also ask for one of the big group tables at the front of the pub.
-The original Victoria divides are still in place so it very much feels like you’ve got your own private area.
+The original Victorian divides are still in place so it very much feels like you’ve got your own private area.
 Long live The Prince Alfred.